Find your course and click 'book'. If the course is full you can choose to join the waiting list.

 The Frances Lowe Bursary

 Available to students studying arts on the FDAD and DACC programmes.
+Graduate Diploma and MA students studying Fine Arts will also be considered.
 Applicants should demonstrate talent and a commitment to their future career development.
-Applications are particularly encouraged from younger students (18-30) but all applicants will be considered.
+Applications are particularly encouraged from younger students (18-30).

 Beginners - If you have little or no experience